Digital Marketing for Photographers

 Why?
 Because social media is about more than great pictures.
 To succeed on social, you need to be considering the audience on each platform.
 What works on Instagram or Pinterest will almost certainly fail on Facebook.

-Consider these simple steps to stepping up your social media game on the two most important social media networks for photographers:
+Consider these simple steps to stepping up your social media game on the three most important social media networks for photographers:

 Facebook: Here’s a fact: people come to Facebook to be informed and to read opinion-based content.
 That means that they don’t come to see a photo of a bride they don’t know attached to a caption that shares absolutely nothing about how the photo should be relevant to them.
 Instead, they come for a political opinion that aligns with their own or a funny anecdote that relates to their unique situation.